 800 Great Creek Road

-Part of the Hudson River/New York Bight Ecosystem, the refuge protects more than 40,000 acres of coastal wetlands and tidal habitats to support a wide variety of water birds and other wildlife.
-Special emphasis is placed habitat management for the endangered and threatened bird species which nest here.
+Part of the Hudson River/New York Bight Ecosystem, the refuge safeguards over 40,000 acres of coastal wetlands and tidal habitats, providing essential support for a wide variety of water birds and other wildlife.
+Special emphasis is placed on managing habitats for endangered and threatened bird species that nest here.

-There are activities at Edwin B. Forsythe National Wildlife Refuge throughout the year including hunting, fishing (freshwater and saltwater), wildlife viewing, photography and environmental education
+The Edwin B. Forsythe National Wildlife Refuge offers a range of activities year-round, including hunting, freshwater and saltwater fishing, wildlife viewing, photography, and environmental education.

 Pinelands National Reserve